artistscornerpvd/artistscornerpvd.github.io/README.md

 ## How To

 On browser: Navigate to https://artistscornerpvd.github.io/.
 The homepage has a slideshow of upcoming events at Brown University.
 Scroll down to see Google forms for submitting a new item listing, marking an old listing as sold, and creating a new seller account.
+The seller fills out the form and Pranavi, who's currently in charge of the artistscornerpvd@brown.edu email that receives these form answers, would change the item/account data accordingly.
 The category pages display the items within each category.
 Please wait a couple seconds for all the item images to load.
 Items are always shown as current listings at the top, then sold listings at the bottom.
 From here you can filter by price, recent listings, and sort by subcategories.
 You can click on an item to naivagte to the item listing page.
 You can then see more images of the item and click on the seller page.
 From the item and seller page, you can click the "back" buttom displayed on the top left corner of the main item/seller section to go back to the previous page.

 You can also search by keywords.
 The items show up in the order they are ranked, so the items that match the most keywords are first.
 All the current listings are first and the sold items are at the bottom.
 You can also sort and filter these search items.